pppdns/ai-crypto-news-agent/README.md

    - Guardrails prevent non‑context claims and fabrication.

 8. UI
+   - Simple single-turn chat interface (one question, one answer at a time).
-   - Simple chat built with Next.js 16 and Vercel AI SDK for streaming tokens.
+   - Built with Next.js 16 and Vercel AI SDK for streaming tokens.
+   - When a new question is submitted, the previous Q&A and citations are cleared.
    - Citation cards show title, source, date, and a clickable URL.
    - `/news` lists stored articles in reverse‑chronological order with title, source, summary, and link.